 Brown rice is a whole grain, it has—the bran, germ, and the endosperm—only the outer hull of the rice kernel is removed.
 It is rich in nutrients, vitamins, and fiber.

-Outer layer of the rice grain, is full of antioxidants, fiber, and B vitamin.
+The outer layer of the rice grain is full of antioxidants, fiber, and B vitamins.
 The middle layer has stores of essential proteins, some of the B vitamins, minerals, as well as healthy fats.
-The core is rich in carbohydrates, some proteins, and some of the vitamins and minerals.
+The core is rich in carbohydrates, some proteins, and some vitamins and minerals.

 2. NUTRITION DENSITY

 A cup of brown rice is believed to contain twice the amount of phosphorus and manganese the same as white rice.
 It also has two and a half times more amounts of iron and three, four, and ten times the vitamin B3, vitamin B1, and vitamin B6, respectively.